 When it is cold outside, we use the Crock-Pot…a lot.
 Hubby and I will usually pick a recipe that we can both agree on, double it, and let it cook up.
 More times than not, this makes enough to last us throughout the entire week for dinner.
-We just turn the Crock-Pot on each morning to the ‘warm’ setting and when we get home from work, dinner is ready to go.
+We just turn the Crock-Pot on each morning to the ‘warm’ setting.
+When we get home from work, dinner is ready to go.
 By the time the next weekend hits, its time to start planning for our next crock pot meal.

 This past weekend, we decided to make a soup.
 As much as we enjoy cheesy soups, we wanted it to be something somewhat healthy and broth based.
 After all, summer is close and time is running out to shed the last little bit of winter weight that somehow just appeared overnight.
 We weren’t really in the mood for chicken noodle or anything heavy like chili.
-When we stumbled upon a Beef and Barley soup, it stood out right away and the ingredients made their way onto our shopping list.
+When we stumbled upon a Beef and Barley Soup from Delish, it stood out right away and the ingredients made their way onto our shopping list.

-1 tbsp. low-sodium soy sauce
+- 1 tbsp. low-sodium soy sauce

-In a large mixing bowl, pat beef dry with paper towels.
+- In a large mixing bowl, pat beef dry with paper towels.
 Season generously with salt and pepper.

-Preheat a large cast-iron skillet over high heat.
+- Preheat a large cast-iron skillet over high heat.
 Drizzle with olive oil and sear meat on all sides until golden brown with a crust, 8 to 10 minutes.
 Transfer meat to the slow cooker.
 Reduce heat to medium and add garlic, onions, carrots and thyme and season with salt and pepper.
 Scrape the pan with a wooden spoon to loosen all browned meat bits and cook 3 to 4 minutes.
 If needed, add a splash of water to fully deglaze the pan; transfer to slow cooker.

-Add mushrooms, barley, stock and soy sauce; cook on low for 8 hours.
+- Add mushrooms, barley, stock and soy sauce; cook on low for 8 hours.
 Meat should be very tender.